tedicela/sqs-simple/README.md

 PHP package for consuming AWS SQS queue in the simple way

 ## Description
 Inspired by the Rabbitmq PHP SDK I have made this PHP library that makes simple the usage of AWS Simple Queue Service.
-With just a few lines of codes you can make a worker that listens for messages into a queue(**long lived process**).
+With just a few lines of codes you can make a worker that listens for messages into a queue(**long lived worker**).
 You can set parameters to tune costs(requests made on SQS).
 Also for publishing messages into a queue simple too.

 ## Requirements
 - php >=5.5.9